 The scientists captured photos of the deer, seeing it pick up a human rib bone with its mouth and casually gnaw on it, "extending from the side of the mouth like a cigar."
 Their published paper went on to state it was "the first known evidence of a white-tailed deer scavenging human bones."

 In fact, the deer came back for seconds a few days later (or another deer started chewing the human bones, too).

 "We were surprised only because we see the deer so often in the photos from our motion-sensored cameras.
 Usually they walk around the skeleton and sniff it a few times, but never had we seen the deer actually pick up one of the bones," said one of the scientists, Lauren Meckel.

 Why Was a Deer Chewing on Human Remains?

 If you think about it, this shouldn't be too hard to wrap our heads around.
 It has been shown that one of the first animals to show up at gut piles are other deer.
+They're sometimes prone to stray from their typical vegetarian diet.
 They have even been shown to lick the remains.

-The current thought is that the deer will eat meat to gain minerals that have been missing from their diets.
-Minerals such as phosphorus, salt, and calcium.
-Which would explain why the deer in the images was going mostly after bones.
+The current thought is that ungulates will eat meat to gain minerals that have been missing from their diets.
+Minerals such as phosphorus, salt, and calcium are hard to come by and replenish during the cold winter months.